Overtime Laws by State — Comprehensive Guide for 2025

 The table below shows info on overtime laws for permanently inhabited US territories.

-American SamoaNo limit set40 hours1.5 times the regular hourly rate
+American SamoaNo limit set40 hours1.5 times the regular hourly rate.

-GuamNo limit set40 hours1.5 times the regular hourly rate
+GuamNo limit set40 hours1.5 times the regular hourly rate.

-Northern Mariana IslandsNo limit set40 hours1.5 times the regular hourly rate
+Northern Mariana IslandsNo limit set40 hours1.5 times the regular hourly rate.

-Puerto Rico8 hours40 hours1.5 times the regular hourly rate
+Puerto Rico8 hours40 hours1.5 times the regular hourly rate.

 What are the federal overtime laws?

-Hourly rate x 1.5 = overtime rate
+Hourly rate x 1.5 = Overtime rate

-FLSA covers employees working in the following organizations:
+Furthermore, FLSA covers employees working in the following organizations:

 • Companies with sales volume or business done of at least $500,000, and